 Gill recognized a value to semaglutide, however, which if nothing else works differently from the disastrous weight loss drugs seen in the past.
 Wegovy mimics a satiety hormone, the GLP-1, which researchers believe helps people feel full.

-One of the participants in the clinical trial reported effects such as acid reflux after eating, then passed after reducing food intake.
-Another user in his fifth month of taking it reported that he had not experienced any effects, and that he had lost five kilos.
+One clinical trial participant reported effects such as acid reflux after eating, which subsided after reducing food intake.
+Another user in his fifth month of taking it reported that he had experienced no effects, and had lost five kilos.

-The approval of semaglutide as a weight loss drug ties in strangely with the rise of telemedicine.
-On the one hand, it is worrying to think of a doctor prescribing a new drug without even meeting a patient closely.
-On the other hand, however, both Fella and Calibrate do not prescribe the drug on the basis of body mass index alone but first evaluate blood tests and markers of metabolic health.
+The approval of semaglutide as a weight-loss drug dovetails oddly with the rise of telemedicine.
+On the one hand, it is worrying to think of a doctor prescribing a new drug without even meeting a patient up close.
+On the other hand, however, both Fella and Calibrate do not prescribe the drug solely on the basis of body mass index but first evaluate blood tests and markers of metabolic health.

-All very nice, but Gill remains convinced it won't work.
-One thing is the environment of pharmaceutical experimentation, the other that of real life.
-And with no time to prepare healthy meals or exercise, the Wegovy will fail his mission as well.
+All very well, but Gill remains convinced that it won't work.
+The environment of pharmaceutical testing is one thing, that of real life is another.
+And without time to prepare healthy meals or exercise, the Wegovy will fail its mission too.

 And then what prices